Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Introduction

 \section{Introduction}

-Stochastic Gradient Descent (SGD) is one of the simplest and most popular stochastic optimization algorithms.
-It (along with its variants) plays a crucial role in modern statistical learning and machine learning problems \citep{robbins1951stochastic, lai2003stochastic, bottou2018optimization}.
+Stochastic Gradient Descent (SGD) is one of the most popular optimization algorithms.
+It (along with its variants) plays a crucial role in statistical and machine learning problems \citep{robbins1951stochastic, lai2003stochastic, bottou2018optimization}.
 To find the minimizer of a convex function $F$, SGD produces a sequence of iterates through an unbiased estimate of $F$’s gradient/subgradient.
-The algorithm is easy to implement and popular in applications for its effectiveness, computational efficiency, and online property.
+The algorithm is easy to implement and popular in applications for its effectiveness, memory and computational efficiency, and online property.

 Theoretical properties of SGD have been extensively studied in stochastic approximation theory and machine learning from asymptotic convergence to non-asymptotic analysis \citep{kushner2003stochastic, moulines2011non, toulis2017asymptotic, harvey2019tight}.
 After $n$ iterations, optimal convergence rates of optimization error are $\mathcal{O}(1/n)$ and $\mathcal{O}(1/\sqrt{n})$ for strongly-convex and convex problems \citep{nemirovski2009robust, lacoste2012simpler}.
 It is shown that SGD with a learning rate proportional to the inverse of the number of iterations is not optimal under the wrong setting of the proportionality constant or without strong convexity assumptions.
 The idea of using \emph{averaging} to accelerate convergence is proposed by \citet{ruppert1988efficient} and \citet{polyak1992acceleration}.
 They demonstrated that using a learning rate with slower decays, combined with uniform averaging, robustly leads to information-theoretically optimal asymptotic variance.
 This averaging scheme, where all iterates are averaged, is known as Polyak-Ruppert averaging or averaged SGD (ASGD).
 However, it is not optimal from a non-asymptotic perspective \citep{moulines2011non, NIPS2014_f29c21d4}.
 Moreover, for non-smooth objective functions, neither the final iterate nor ASGD can achieve the optimal convergence rate.
 To address these issues, various modified versions of ASGD have been proposed, such as suffix averaging \citep{rakhlin2011making} and polynomial-decay averaging \citep{shamir2013stochastic} for non-smooth problems, exponential weighted moving average (EWMA) for capturing time variation, elastic averaging in parallel computing environment \citep{zhang2015deep} and a simple weight proportional to $\mathcal{O}(n)$ for the projected stochastic subgradient method \citep{lacoste2012simpler}.